jaspector

 A permit is required for all new construction, additions, structural alterations, demolitions, and changes of occupancy.
 Electrical, plumbing, and mechanical permits are required for installation and significant repair/alteration of utility systems.
 Re-roofing, solar installations, and accessory structures over 120 sq ft require permits.

-Typical processing time is Residential permits typically 5-10 business days.
+Building permit processing times in Farmington, NM typically run Residential permits typically 5-10 business days.
 Commercial and industrial permits vary based on complexity; pre-application meetings recommended for large commercial projects..
+Timelines can vary based on project complexity and current department workload.